← Illusions of Work

 Six adversarial cases stated as forcefully as possible and examined for what survives.
 The honest limits of the model, including the most dangerous failure mode: governance capture that produces clean dashboards while dysfunction continues.

-The generator/reader asymmetry described earlier in the book is architectural, not documentary.
-When this book describes binding artefacts, it means something specific: the process definition constrains deployment, not merely describes it.
-A binding process definition is version-controlled, referenced in the governance charter, and deviation from it triggers a synthesis flag.
+What survives.
+The attack succeeds against document-based verification and fails against runtime reconciliation.
+The generator/reader asymmetry is architectural, not documentary.
+A binding process definition constrains deployment rather than describing it: it is version-controlled, referenced in the governance charter, and deviation from it triggers a synthesis flag.
 The mechanism is reconciliation against system telemetry, not document review.

 ...